codecap/cloud-workshops/src/container.md

 # How containers are different from VMs?
 * (normally) one running process
 * can (co)exist on VM/Physical Host
-* share the same kernel with the host
+* shares the same kernel with the host
 ---
 # Which kind of containers do you now?
 * docker